vmaleze/opentelemetry-hands-on/README.md

 ## Prerequisites

 - OS session with administrator permissions
-- IDE like IntelliJ or Visual Studio Code
+- IDE like IntelliJ or Visual Studio Code, supporting Java
 - PowerShell 7 or Bash
 - Docker
 - Git and a [GitHub](https://github.com/) account